jlam55555/veikk-linux-driver-gui/README.md

+# An [official driver][official-driver] has been released by VEIKK.

+This project should provide basic functionality for tablets but is no longer actively maintained.
+The original author is too busy with school/work.

+---

 # VEIKK Linux Driver Configuration Tool
 A graphical configuration tool to easily customize the module parameters for the [VEIKK Linux Driver][1] (v2.0) for [VEIKK][0]-brand drawing tablets.